wilberquito/Paradigms-and-Programming-Languages/Haskell/Session3.md

 ## I/O

 I/O operations are not pure functions.
-They change "THE WORLD".
+They change *"THE WORLD"*.
 Read and write operations changes the state of the outside world (side effect), because when we read from the console, we are not just manipuling data within the program.
 We interact with the user, reading